Fine-grained Meta-Theorems for Vertex Integrity: Definitions and Preliminaries

 Note that in the definition above, the separator $S$ is not necessarily a minimum-sized (or even minimal) separator of $G$.
 For example, if we take two stars $K_{1,n}$ and connect their centers, the resulting graph $G$ has $\iota(G)=3$, as witnessed by the set $S$ that contains both centers; however, the set $S$ is not a minimal separator of the graph, as either center alone is also a separator.

-We recall that Drange et al. \cite{DrangeDH16} have shown that deciding if a graph has $\iota(G)\le k$ admits a kernel of order $O(k^3)$.
+Drange et al.\ \cite{DrangeDH16} have shown that deciding if a graph has $\iota(G)\le k$ admits a kernel of order $O(k^3)$.
+More strongly, their kernelization algorithm allows one to obtain an optimal separator $S$ for the original instance from an optimal separator of the reduced instance.
 Hence, given a graph $G$ that is promised to have vertex integrity $k$, we can execute this kernelization algorithm and then look for the optimal separator $S$ in the kernel.
 As a result, finding a separator $S$ proving that $\iota(G)\le k$ can be done in time roughly $k^{3k}+n^2$, where the latter term comes from the running time of the kernelization algorithm of \cite{DrangeDH16} and the former represents all possible choices of $k$ vertices from a graph of order $k^3$.
 Since this running time is dominated by the running times of our meta-theorems, we will always silently assume that the separator $S$ is given in the input when the input graph has vertex integrity $k$.

 A main question that will interest us is whether a graph satisfies a property expressible in First-Order (FO) or Monadic Second-Order (MSO) logic.
 Let us briefly recall the definitions of these logics.
 We use $x_i, i\in\mathbb{N}$ to denote vertex (FO) variables and $X_i, i\in \mathbb{N}$ to denote set (MSO) variables.
 Vertex variables take values from a set of vertex constants $U = \{u_i, i\in \mathbb{N}\}$, whereas vertex set variables take values from a set of vertex set constants $D = \{D_i, i\in \mathbb{N}\}$.